Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Egienvalue Analysis

-The eigenvalue of Hessian matrices arising in ML models have closely relations with model loss.
+The eigenvalues of Hessian matrix arising in ML models have close relations with model loss.
 For example, Yaoyu Zhang et al. (2021)~\cite{zhang2021embedding} defined the critical points using the eigenvalues of the Hessian matrix, then utilized the critical points to examine the loss landscape of a deep neural network and developed the embedding principle.
-There are many theoretical perspective [~\cite{chaudhari2019entropy}, ~\cite{jacot2019asymptotic}] and empirical perspective [~\cite{dong2019hawq}, ~\cite{yao2021adahessian}] on the eigenspectra and local loss curvature of Hessian matrices.
-The largest eigenvalue of the Hessian of the objective is known as “sharpness” in the literature.
+There are many theoretical perspectives [~\cite{chaudhari2019entropy}, ~\cite{jacot2019asymptotic}] and empirical perspectives [~\cite{dong2019hawq}, ~\cite{yao2021adahessian}] on the eigenspectra and local loss curvature of Hessian matrices.
+The largest eigenvalue of the Hessian matrix of the objective is known as “sharpness” in the literature.
 Zhouzi Li et al. (2022)~\cite{li2022analyzing} divided the dynamics of loss into four phases based on the change in the sharpness value to examine the Edge of Stability (EOS) phenomenon from a theoretical and empirical standpoint.
-Zhenyu Liao et al. (2021) ~\cite{liao2021hessian} demonstrated that, depending on the data attributes, the model, and the loss function, the Hessian can have fundamentally distinct spectral behaviors by utilizing deterministic equivalent methodologies to produce a precise depiction of the Hessian eigenspectra for realistic nonlinear models.
-Sagun (2016) et al. ~\cite{sagun2016eigenvalues} found that Hessian matrix's eigenvalues in deep learning are tightly connected to the data, model, training procedures, and other variables.
+Zhenyu Liao et al. (2021) ~\cite{liao2021hessian} demonstrated that, depending on the data attribute, the model, and the loss function, the Hessian matrix can have fundamentally distinct spectral behaviors by utilizing deterministic equivalent methodologies to produce a precise depiction of the Hessian eigenspectra for realistic nonlinear models.
+Sagun (2016) et al. ~\cite{sagun2016eigenvalues} found that the Hessian matrix's eigenvalues in deep learning are tightly connected to the data, the model, the training procedures, and other variables.
 The eigenvalues also, to a certain degree, represent the complexity of the data.

-In this paper, we also depict the behavior of the loss and hessian eigenvalue of the SAC agent to illustrate the convergence and validity of proposed model.